Brighton Beach railway station

-Brighton Beach railway station is a commuter railway station, located on the Sandringham line in Victoria, Australia.
+Brighton Beach station is a railway station operated by Metro Trains Melbourne on the Sandringham line, which is part of the Melbourne rail network.
 It serves the south-eastern Melbourne suburb of Brighton, opened on 21 December 1861 as Beach, and renamed Brighton Beach on 1 January 1867.
 Brighton Beach is a ground level premium station, featuring three platforms, an island platform with two faces, a curved face on platform 2 and a straight face on platform 1 and one side platform with a curved face, however, platform one is not in use while platforms 2 and 3 are in use.
 The station building is listed on the Victorian Heritage Register, noted for its unusual shape and proximity to the coastline.
-The Brighton Bathing Boxes are located a short walk from the station.
+The Brighton Bathing Boxes and Brighton Beach Oval are located a short walk from the station.

 The station consists of three platforms, a terminating platform currently used as a siding, and two curved platforms, built in 1887 when the line was extended to Sandringham, accessed through the station building.
 The single station building, constructed in 1889, replaced a timber building provided when the station was first opened.
 The station is fully accessible.

 The station is serviced by the Sandringham line, part of the Melbourne railway network.
 The station connects to the routes 600, 603 and 923 bus services.
 The journey to Southern Cross railway station is approximately 15.97 km (9.92 mi).